Mohammed-Saajid/Privato/README.md

 Privato is a SDK for building secure and privacy-focused applications.
 It provides tools and libraries to help developers create applications that analyze and redact personal identifiable information (PII).

-Privato provides both an API and a web interface for easy interaction.
+Privato provides both an API, CLI and a web interface for easy interaction.

 ## Features